Jose-Sabater/P4President/README.md

 Built using Large Language models and chaining between messages.
 GPT and langchain.
 Also using ChromaDB as vectorstore.

+## Usage
+python app.py
+or build a dockerimage

 ## Idea
 The game will start with an introduction to society and background.
 And the player will need to answer some questions, these will determine the first steps of his civilization.